Best in Travel is here! Discover 2025’s destinations

 3. Attend a church service

-On Sundays, you’re guaranteed goosebumps – whatever your beliefs – as congregations harmonize to the heavens.
-Wander around any Indigenous Fijian village or neighborhood to witness churchgoers dressed in their Sunday best.
+On Sundays, you're guaranteed goosebumps – whatever your beliefs – as congregations harmonize to the heavens.
+Wander around any Indigenous Fijian village or neighborhood on the Sabbath, and you'll see churchgoers dressed in their Sunday best.

 Bold, colorful patterns are the norm for many, accenting the bright gardens typically planted around each house of worship.
 Most churches welcome outsiders, though services are not always given in English.
 Those taking place at Taveuni’s Wairiki Catholic Mission are particularly divine.